Guide to historic pubs in London

 Three centuries of history

-The Old Bell Tavern sits where an earlier tavern - The Swan - once stood, sandwiched between two regular-looking Fleet Street shops.
-It has its original sign out-front and inside features weathered wooden flooring and stand-out multi-hued stained-glass windows, which you can't help but admire.
+The Old Bell Tavern sits where an earlier tavern - The Swan - once stood, sandwiched between two Fleet Street shops.
+It has its original signage outside and inside features weathered wooden flooring and multi-hued stained-glass windows.
 Sir Christopher Wren built it for the use of his stonemasons, who were working on rebuilding the nearby St Bride's Church after the Great Fire.
-It's been pouring pints for thirsty Londoners for more than 300 years and continues to do so today, offering a range of real ales and traditional pub grub.
+It's been pouring pints for for more than 300 years and today offers a range of real ales and traditional pub grub.

 The Wrestlers